Elercia/red-engine/README.md

 Simply use the ``GenerateXXXProject.sh/bat`` inside the ``scripts`` folder.
 Project files are generated in ``scripts/projects`` folder.

-You can also generate ``compile_commands.json`` using the corresponding scripts (usefull for editors).
+You can also generate ``compile_commands.json`` using the corresponding scripts (useful for editors).

 ## Dependencies
 The engine uses the following dependencies :
 - [Catch2](https://github.com/catchorg/Catch2) as the test framework.
 - [Box2D](https://github.com/erincatto/box2d) for engine physics simulation.
-- [Debug break](https://github.com/scottt/debugbreak) as a portable debugguer breaking tool.
+- [Debug break](https://github.com/scottt/debugbreak) as a portable debugger breaking tool.
 - [FMOD](https://www.fmod.com/) for audio processing.
-- [fmt](https://github.com/fmtlib/fmt) as the string formating used in the logger.
+- [fmt](https://github.com/fmtlib/fmt) as the string formatting used in the logger.
-- [Nlohmann JSON](https://github.com/nlohmann/json) for loading all the resource (saved in json format).
+- [Nlohmann JSON](https://github.com/nlohmann/json) for loading all the resource (saved in JSON format).
 - [Optick](https://optick.dev/) to register profiling events.
 - [SDL2](https://www.libsdl.org/) to manage platform dependent code such as input handling and window creation.
 - [STB (image related)](https://github.com/nothings/stb) to load / write images on CPU side.